Vermont Railway: History

 VTR planned to construct a new 3.3 mi spur line in Middlebury, Vermont, to serve a quarry.
 In early 2011, the company created a new subsidiary railroad called the Otter Creek Railroad to purchase land and construct trackage in preparation for construction to begin in early 2013, with a late 2014 completion date.
 The quarry cancelled the project in August 2012 because it was no longer economically viable.

 Routes

-The VRS owns and operates the following additional rail line:
+VRS owns and operates the following additional rail line: